xVemu/fbbot/README.md

 - !mem - Sends a random meme.

 ## Pings:
-- !everyone - Pings everyone
+- !everyone - Pings everyone.
-- !dodaj - allows someone to use !everyone
+- !dodaj - allows someone to use !everyone.
-- !usuń - forbids someone to use !everoyne
+- !usuń - forbids someone to use !everoyne.
-- !mojagrupa - ping everyone in group
+- !mojagrupa - ping everyone in group.

 ## Random:
 - !moneta - Flips a coin.